minodisk/extension-appear.in/README.md

-# extension-appear.in
+# Refined appear.in

+An extension for Google Chrome adds useful interface to appear.in.

+## Feature(s)

-An extension for appear.in adds volume bar to each video
+- Add volume bar to each video frame.